 Upper body strength is on a downward spiral due to indoor activities in our modern society.
 Use the space at a park to exercise and disperse the energy children build up during the day.
 Bear walks, crab crawls and tree climbing will work on upper body strength and release needed energy.

-An outdoor classroom is about branching out beyond your backyard and begin making a list in your journal of local spots within the area you live that can become a source for learning across multiple ages.
+An outdoor learning space is about branching out beyond your backyard and begin making a list in your journal of local spots within the area you live that can become a source for learning across multiple ages.
 Regular walks or simple hikes in your area will bring curiosity to life.